 Asthma represents one of the largest healthcare burdens.
-In the US alone, there are 25 million asthmatics, with the medical cost of asthma estimated to account for over $50 billion in 2007.
+In the US alone, there are 25 million asthmatics, with the economic cost of asthma estimated to account for over $80 billion per year.
 Worldwide, asthma affects 235 million people and is the most frequent chronic disease among children.
 As a result, our marketed NIOX® products have a major commercial opportunity, and estimates suggest the potential specialist market in the US alone approaches $200 million per year.

 Flixotide® / Flovent® substitute

-Circassia’s product targets substitution of GSK’s Flixotide®/Flovent® pMDI, which generated global sales of $866 million in 2016 in pMDI and DPI formats.
-Due to the formulation challenges associated with inhaled respiratory medicines, and relatively limited competition in the pMDI market segment, our particle-engineered products have a major commercial opportunity.
+Circassia’s product targets substitution of GSK’s Flixotide®/Flovent® pMDI, which generated global sales of $775 million in 2017 in pMDI and DPI formats.
+Due to the formulation challenges associated with inhaled respiratory medicines, and relatively limited competition in the pMDI market segment, our particle-engineered products have a significant potential commercial opportunity.

 Our product contains fluticasone propionate and salmeterol xinafoate.
-These are the active components in GSK’s Seretide® / Advair® combination therapy, which generated global sales of approximately $4.7 billion in pMDI / DPI in 2016.
-The complexity of producing a directly substitutable version of Seretide® / Advair® using traditional manufacturing technology, the rigorous standards required for approval and the limited competition in the pMDI market segment present a major opportunity for Circassia’s product.
+These are the active components in GSK’s Seretide® combination therapy, which generated European sales of over $950 million in pMDI / DPI in 2017.
+The complexity of producing a directly substitutable version of Seretide® using traditional manufacturing technology, the rigorous standards required for approval and the limited competition in the pMDI market segment present a major potential opportunity for Circassia’s product.

 COPD is a major health burden.
 The World Health Organization estimates that approximately 65 million people worldwide have moderate-to-severe COPD and it is predicted to become the third leading cause of death by 2030.

-Circassia promotes the COPD treatment Tuorza® (aclidinium bromide) in the United States as part of its collaboration with AstraZeneca.
-In 2016, AstraZeneca revenues related to the product’s US sales totaled $80 million.
-Third-party estimates suggest that Tudorza® has the potential to achieve peak sales of over $90 million in the United States.
+Circassia promotes the COPD treatment Tudorza® (aclidinium bromide) in the United States as part of its collaboration with AstraZeneca.
+The product is part of the long-acting muscarinic antagonist containing market, which totalled approximately $2.6 billion in 2017, and third-party estimates suggest that Tudorza® has the potential to achieve peak sales of over $90 million in the United States.

 Circassia holds the US commercial rights to Duaklir®*, a fixed dose combination of aclidinium bromide and formoterol fumarate.
-The product is currently in phase III development for the US market and is approved in approximately 50 other countries including the EU.
+The product was recently filed for approval in the US market and is approved in approximately 50 other countries including the EU.
 Third-party research suggests Duaklir® has a peak sales opportunity of over $180 million in the United States.